wowowo-wo/visualiuze_gradient_flow_in_latent_space/README.md

 Path to the target image. (required)

 --loss_type
 Which loss function to use for optimization.
 Default is mse.
-Options include mse, l1, ssim, vgg, lpips, (minus)psnr, tv, and sinkhorn.
+Options include mse, l1, ssim, vgg, lpips, (minus)psnr.

 --steps
 Number of optimization steps to run.
 More steps usually mean better results.
 Default is 100.